mrreads/mrreads/README.md

 # Hi 👋

-My name is Alexander, and I am a Frontend Developer.
+My name is Alexander, and I am a Fullstack/Frontend Developer.

-## About me

-💻 My primary tool is JavaScript, and I am experienced in using React and Next.js.

-🎨 I love creating beautiful designs and know how to create responsive interfaces.

-🔧 I am also familiar with image and video editing tools such as Adobe Photoshop, After Effects, and Blender.

-📚 In my free time, I am learning for creating 3D models and video editing.

 ## Skills